Gardeners Colindale: Recycling & Sustainability

 We regularly use local transfer stations and recycling parks across North London to move material at scale.
 These locations receive mixed loads that are then split into defined fractions: green waste, wood, soil, inert materials and recyclables.
 Working closely with transfer sites in Barnet and nearby borough facilities helps reduce vehicle miles and keeps the footprint of disposal smaller.
 For Gardeners Colindale, this means faster turnaround, better material recovery and reduced contamination rates.

-Transfer station receiving segregated green waste Partnerships with charities are central to our reuse strategy.
+A woman with long brown hair wearing a grey long-sleeve top, dark gardening gloves, and smiling while pruning flowering bushes in a well-maintained garden.
+The garden features dense green foliage, with a variety of shrubs and blossoming plants, including pale pink and white flowers, arranged along the edge of a lawn area.
+Behind her, there is a natural stone or concrete garden feature, possibly a small garden sculpture or ornament, set amidst the greenery.
+The background shows a partly cloudy sky with hints of sunlight, a wooden fence, and sparse trees, suggesting a typical outdoor space in Colindale.
+The scene reflects careful maintenance and gardening activity, supporting services related to plant care, pruning, and sustainable garden management in the area, consistent with Gardeners Colindale's expertise in eco-friendly gardening practices.
+Partnerships with charities are central to our reuse strategy.
 Rather than treating every item as rubbish, we separate and divert items that can be reused: planters, hand tools, salvaged timber and bricks.
 We work with local reuse centres and community charities to redistribute usable materials to schools, community gardens and social enterprises.
 Typical partners include local furniture and building material charities, food redistribution groups for surplus edible produce, and community allotment networks that accept donated compost and tools.

 To make redistribution practical we maintain a regular collection schedule and a simple sorting area at our depots.
 This sorting area is designed as a sustainable rubbish gardening area where volunteers and crews can inspect items, mark reusable goods and route recoverable materials to charity partners.
 The result is less waste, extended product life and stronger community links.